Yonatan Karp-Rudin

 }

-Alternatively, we can make the former Helper stateless for reuse...
+Alternatively, the former Helper can be made stateless for reuse...

 class FullNameFormatter {